Maheer1207/Project-tiddlyWiki-Clone-Update/README.md

 1. Set two Web Apps for the public (read-only) and private (editable) Tiddly Wikis, with file shares to the store files required for the Tiddly Wikis through "Path mappings" in the "Configuration" blade.
 2. Set the Azure AD for the public Tiddly Wiki to do authentication and authorization since we want to restart the public (read-only) Tiddly Wiki through the Azure Function App.
 3. Add a role in the "Access Control (IAM)" blade for the Azure AD App Registation under our Azure subscription for authentication and authorization processes.
-4. Set up an Azure Function App that runs the HTTP Trigger Azure Function and is deployed through this GitHub repo's workflow
+4. Set up an Azure Function App that runs the HTTP Trigger Azure Function and is deployed through this GitHub repo's workflow.
 5. Set the Environment Variable in the Function App's Configuration.
 6. For the Function App, to Handle CORS, set the domain of the Web App that will be triggering the function as "Allowed Origins."
 7. In the Custom Widget created for triggering the HTTP Azure Function, set the URL as "fetch" as "<FunctionAppURL>/api/CopyTWUpdates" and for the call, use the function app APP key while fetching.